ebabel-games/magicalhex/README.md

 ## todo

 * Move to three.js and Firebase
+* Authenticate with Firebase, login with Facebook, create a character.
 * Start interface in Chrome.
 Ignore other browsers, only focus on Chrome.
 * Add Grunt.
 * Use unit testing in spec (Jasmine) and add test coverage reporting.